At the end of 2021 we published the first part of our list of successful fundraising tips for 2022. The initial tips included:

 It’s never too late to start implementing new strategies to help reach your fundraising goals!
 If you missed Part I of these fundraising tips for 2022, you can view the list here.

-For a free digital fundraising and donor relationship management demo and consultation, click here.
+For free digital fundraising and donor relationship management demo and consultation, click here.